gunjandatta/sprest/README.md

 ### Asynchronous/Synchronous requests
 The 'execute' method determines if the request should be executed asynchronously or synchronously.
 By default, all requests will be executed asynchronously, unless overridden by the developer.

+The 'next' method allows you to create multiple requests to the base object.

 #### Examples
 _**Asynchronous Request**_
 ```